Football Manager Guides | Coaching Staff

 Now that we know the desired attributes for each assignment, it’s time to set up our custom coaching.

 Now that we have set up the assignments manually, you can see that we’ve improved considerably.
-This is because in Football Manager if a coach covers more than one category, his ability to do the job decreases, e.g., if Rui Pedro Silva was to also train attacking and shooting, his three-star rating for tactics would possibly reduce.
+This is because in Football Manager if a coach covers more than one category, his ability to do the job decreases, e.g., if Sam Saunders was to also train possession tactical, his three and a half star rating for possession technical would reduce.

-To view how many coaches your board will allow you to hire, head to the boardroom by selecting Board.
+To view how many coaches your board will allow you to hire, simply head to the staff area (selected from the left menu).
 Within the staff panel, you can see how many staff you have in each role and the advised (maximum) number.
-Fortunately, we only have three of a maximum five coaches appointed.
-So this gives us room to hire the two extra coaches that we need.
+Fortunately, we only have three of a maximum of six coaches appointed.
+So this gives us room to hire the extra coach that I need.
 If, however, we were at the maximum, we could ask the board to increase the number of coaches allowed.

-Simply select Board > Make Board Request > Staff > Coaches Allowed and like with facilities you have to convince them to let you spend more on coaching staff.
+Simply select Club Vision > Make Board Request > Staff > Coaches Allowed and like with facilities you have to convince them to let you spend more on coaching staff.

 The first thing I do is change the view to one that gives me an overview of all important attributes.

 Then, under attributes, select the Pick button to choose the attributes required for your staff member.
 Using the Highlight key attributes for role drop-down, select Coach Roles > Coach > the role you’re looking to fill.
-In my case, I’m looking to get an attacking coach in so I will select attacking.
+In my case, I’m looking to get a fitness coach in so I will select fitness coach > strength.

-I can then refine my search deeper by making sure the attributes that are key for an attacking coach are high.
-In this case, we need good Determination, Level of Discipline and Motivating along with Tactical and Attacking coaching.
+I can then refine my search deeper by making sure the attributes that are key for a strength training coach are high.
+In this case, we need good Determination, Level of Discipline and Motivating along with fitness coaching.

 I have left the default condition for the attributes to be at least 15.
 However, we can change this at a later date if we don’t have any staff appear in our search.
-As it happens, unsurprisingly, no staff appear.
-And even if they did, I wouldn’t have thought that they would be interested in a move to Wolves.
+As it happens, unsurprisingly, only one coach appears.

-So then it is a matter of reducing the attributes to see where we can perhaps get some coaches appearing in our search.
+If we want to see more, then it is a matter of reducing the attributes to see where we can perhaps get some more coaches appearing in our search.
 These will show in the background as you reduce down the attributes.
-What I tend to do is set the Determination, Level of Discipline and Motivating to ‘is between’ as the mental attribute values don’t affect the coaches rating as much as their coaching attributes do.
+It’s important to note that mental attribute values don’t affect the coaches rating as much as their coaching attributes do.

-David Lowe of Blackburn is the first coach to match our preferences.
+Michael Lindeman of N.E.C is the only coach to match our preferences.
 What I will then do is run his attributes through my coach star rating calculator to see how many stars he has to make sure that he is good enough.
 For Championship level I would be looking at around three and a half stars as the minimum rating.

 If you would like to use my coach calculator, you can do so here: